OlivierGeorgeon/osoyoo/docs/overview/Part_2_Easy_to_Read_Python_Control_of_Robot.md

 ![line4](line4.png)

 Note: Image is taken from older code.
-Please make the flash rate 0.125Hertz for these compiler experiments.
+Please make the flash rate 0.125Hertz as above for these compiler experiments.
 -